 Sulaiman – Sulaiman (Solomon) was the son of Dawud and took over his prophecy when he died.
-Sulaiman was the king of Israel and it is said he could communicate with animals and jinn.
-He is hailed as one of the greatest rulers of all time and it is said that no king before or after him was able to reach his level.
+Sulaiman was the king of Israel, and it is said he could communicate with animals and jinn.
+He is hailed as one of the greatest rulers of all time, and it is said that no king before or after him was able to reach his level.

 Al-Yasa – Al-Yasa (Elisha) succeeded Ilyas as one of Allah’s (SWT) elected prophets.
-He is mentioned briefly in the Qur’an but is regarded as having miracle powers, including being able to walk on water, revive the deceased and curing the diseased.
+He is mentioned briefly in the Qur’an but is regarded as having miracle powers, including being able to walk on water, revive the deceased and cure the diseased.
 He was said to have been raised by Ilyas.

 Yunus – Prophet Yunus was sent to the city of Nineveh in north Iraq by Allah (SWT) as the city was resided in by idol worshippers.
-Allah (SWT) is the only God and Yunus was sent to inform the people of Nineveh of this and to guide them on the right path.
-He was met with rejection and, against Allah’s (SWT) will, Yunus left Nineveh in search of a community who would accept Allah (SWT).
-Allah (SWT) turned the sky red above Nineveh and a fierce storm brewed.
+Allah (SWT) is the only God, and Yunus was sent to inform the people of Nineveh of this and to guide them on the right path.
+He was met with rejection and, against Allah’s (SWT) will, Yunus left Nineveh in search of a community that would accept Allah (SWT).
+Allah (SWT) turned the sky red above Nineveh, and a fierce storm brewed.
 The people of the city dropped to their knees and begged for mercy, which Allah (SWT) granted.
-Meanwhile, Yunus was travelling by boat and a storm came.
+Meanwhile, Yunus was travelling by boat, and a storm came.
 One man had to be sacrificed for the sake of the others, and Yunus knew this was Allah’s (SWT) punishment for leaving Nineveh, so he dived in and was swallowed by a whale.
-He repented to Allah (SWT) and was spat out to return to Nineveh.
+He repented to Allah (SWT) and spat out to return to Nineveh.

 Yahya – The son of Zakariyya, Yahya was told by Allah (SWT) about the arrival of Isa (Jesus).
 He was known as a merciful man who was committed to Allah (SWT), and he was described as a gentle being – so much so that it is said he did not do one thing against the will of Allah (SWT) in his life.

-Isa – For those wondering ‘is Jesus a prophet in Islam?’ he is, but in the Qur’an his name is spelt as Isa.
-He was the penultimate prophet and Allah (SWT) sent him to guide the people of Israel on the straight path.
-Isa differs from Jesus in the Christian Bible because in the Qur’an he is not considered the son of God, nor was he crucified.
+Isa – For those wondering, ‘Is Jesus a prophet in Islam?’ he is, but in the Qur’an, his name is spelt as Isa.
+He was the penultimate prophet, and Allah (SWT) sent him to guide the people of Israel on the straight path.
+Isa differs from Jesus in the Christian Bible because in the Qur’an, he is not considered the son of God, nor was he crucified.
 Isa holds much significance in Islam because he is mentioned 93 times in the Qur’an.
 It is said that Allah (SWT) revealed the Gospel to Isa.

-Were There any Female Prophets in Islam?
+Were there any female Prophets in Islam?

-Was Muhammad the Final Prophet?
+Was Muhammad the final Prophet?

 Prophet Muhammad (PBUH) is known in the Qur’an as Khatam-un-Nabiyeen, which translates as ‘seal of the prophets’.
-This is generally taken to mean that Prophet Muhammad (PBUH) was the last prophet and no more shall come after him.
+This is generally taken to mean that Prophet Muhammad (PBUH) was the last prophet, and no more shall come after him.